kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ### Enable experimental features

-In order to receive access to two specific Kubecost Actions, Guided Sizing and Cluster Sizing, you must manually enable them.
-This is because these two features are still considered in beta.
+In order to access experimental Kubecost Actions for Guided Container-Sizing and Cluster Sizing, you must manually enable them.
+These features are still considered alpha.
 To access them, you must first go to _Settings_, then toggle on 'Enable experimental features' at the bottom of the page.
 Select _Save_ to confirm.

 ## Creating an Action